olaftouw/robotarmjs/README.md

 * Put the robotarm.js in the map where your HTML-page resides
 * Create a Javascript file *myscript.js* in which you start controlling the robotarm by calling its methods
 * Test the result of your code by loading your HTML-page in a modern browser
-* Use the console-tab in the developer tools (F12) of your browser to check if the code is validated correctly
+* Use the console window in the developer tools (F12) of your browser to check if the code runs without errors

 ##Methods you can use
 ### robotarm.loadLevel(name)